YuwenXiong/py-R-FCN/README.md

 There are slight differences between the two implementations.
 In particular, this Python port
  - is ~10% slower at test-time, because some operations execute on the CPU in Python layers (e.g., 90ms / image vs. 99ms / image for ResNet-50)
- - gives similar, but not exactly the same, mAP as the MATLAB version
+ - gives slightly lower mAP as the MATLAB version, I'm working on it, checking whether end-to-end training suffers from OHEM, or end-to-end training needs more iteration.

 #### Some modification